nxg-nxg/vtspice/README.md

 ## Setup

--   Check command in Dependency section in README.md is available.
+-   Check the commands in Dependency section in README.md is available.
 -   Create run-directory on remote server (ex. `/home/remoteuser/spice_rundir`).
 -   Edit VARIABLES section in vtspice script, and set below items.
     -   `REMOTEUSR`, Username who run simulation on remote server